larry-lau/spfx-snow-demo/README.md

 $OIDCProviderConfigurationName = "ServiceNow API for GO"
 ```

-> The update set XML by the name oidc_config_{tenantId}.xml will be generated in the servicenow folder
+> The update set XML by the name go_oidc_config_{tenantId}.xml will be generated in the servicenow folder
 > The update set XML does not contain secret is safe to share.

 ### Import Data source